 We offer a wide range paints designed to adhere to metal surfaces from leading brands, such as Rust-Oleum, Zinsser & Dulux Trade.
 If you are looking to paint a radiator, why not shop our radiator paint range?
 Looking for a metal paint that is ideal for use on all interior & exterior metal and that can be mixed in any colour?
 Combicolor Metal Paint is a fantastic option to go for.
 Alternatively, if you are looking for a multi-surface paint to cover exterior metal and other trim, Zinsser Allcoat Exterior is perfect for you, which is why it is one of the most popular products here at Painters World.

 No matter your needs, there is a product in our range for everyone.
-If you require any help or guidance, our team of experts is on hand to advice you.
+If you require any help or guidance, our team of experts is on hand to advise you.
 Get in contact with them by emailing email@example.com or by sending us a message on social media.

 Shop the metal paint range below & get FREE next working day delivery on all orders over £50.